jzman353/Harvard_Online_CS50G/README.md

 Step 1: Download Love2D from https://love2d.org/

 Opening the file in terminal:
-Love is the folder name (Documents/Code/Harvard_Game_Development_Class/Love) is the file's location/path
+Download the folder for the game you want to play and copy the path name of the folder Note that in the example below Love is the folder name (Documents/Code/Harvard_Game_Development_Class/Love) is the file's path name

 open -n -a love Documents/Code/Harvard_Game_Development_Class/Love